valeriopiomponi/Inosines_dsRNA/README.md

-Folder providing scripts to reproduce results and anlaysis of the MD Simulations part of the work:
+Folder providing scripts to reproduce results and anlaysis of the MD Simulations part of the work:  A-to-I hyper-editing of dsRNA confers unique conformational dynamics and protein interactions

 Input data to be download from Zenodo:
 - 4 dump.xtc trjectories (1000 frames etc) for the 4 ensembles: